Skip To Main Content

 Click here to watch the 10 am service online.

-We begin by praising God through song and prayer and then listen to as many as four readings from the Bible.
-Usually one from the Old Testament, a Psalm, something from the Epistles, and (always) a reading from the Gospels.
-The psalm is usually sung or recited by the congregation.
+Our service begins with praise to God through song and prayer.
+We then hear up to four readings from the Bible: typically, a passage from the Old Testament, a Psalm, a selection from the Epistles, and always a reading from the Gospels.
+The congregation usually sings or recites the Psalm together.